An Experienced Child Custody Attorney Can Protect Your Child's Best Interests

 Contact an Expert

-We understand how important child custody arrangements are, and we will fight tirelessly for you during what can be a very difficult time.
+We understand how important child custody arrangements are, and our Nassau County child custody attorneys will fight tirelessly for you during what can be a very difficult time.
 To learn more, please contact our office to schedule a consultation.